kiranGithub11/To-Do-List/README.md

 # ToDoList Web App
 check -> https://kirangithub11.github.io/To-Do-List/ ,
-This ToDoList web app is a simple yet effective tool for managing your tasks.
+This ToDoList web app is a simple yet effective tool for managing tasks.
 It allows users to add, edit, and delete tasks with a user-friendly interface.
 The app also leverages local storage to persist data, ensuring that your tasks are saved even when you close the browser.

 ## Project Overview

-This Web App is created to offer every one to organize their daily tasks.
-It includes add task button you can add multiple tasks and clear button to clear tasks.
+This Web App is created to allow everyone to organize their daily tasks.
+It includes an add task button where you can add multiple tasks and a clear button to clear tasks.
 ## Features

 - **Add Task:** Easily add new tasks to your to-do list.